hyperjeff/shuffle/README.md

 Albums and genre only available on Spotlight-indexed volumes.
-To index your music so genres work: mdimport [directory]
+To index your music so genres work: mdimport [directory] shuffle can't currently read year info from FLAC files.

 Several genres can be specified if in quotes and comma-separated.

-Playlists can be created by making a folder full of Finder aliases or unix symlinks.
-For best performance, don't keep playlists within your main music library folder.
+Playlists can be created by making a folder full of Finder aliases or unix symlinks, or by defining and saving Finder Smart Folders.
+Speed tip: don't keep playlists within main music library folder.

 Handy mdfind aliases: Year, Genre, Track, Rate, Length.